SamuelKurianRoy/Wanderlust-AI/README.md

 - Wait for agents to activate (green status indicators)

 ### 2. Set Trip Details (Sidebar)
+- Enter where you're traveling from (origin)
-- Enter destination
+- Enter your destination
 - Select start and end dates
 - Specify number of travelers
-- Set total budget and currency
+- Set total budget and select currency (USD, EUR, GBP, INR, JPY, AUD, CAD)

 ### 3. Use AI Assistant (Tab 1)
 Chat naturally with AI agents:
 - "What are the top 10 things to do in Paris?"
-- "Find me budget flights to Tokyo in March"
+- "Find me budget flights from Mumbai to Tokyo in March"
 - "Create a 7-day itinerary for Rome with historical sites"
 - "What's the best area to stay in Barcelona?"
-- "How should I split my $3000 budget?"
+- "How should I split my ₹200,000 budget?"

 **Quick Actions**:
 - **Generate Complete Itinerary**: Full AI-generated travel plan
+  - After generation, you'll be asked if you want to apply the plan
+  - Choose "Yes" to make it available in other tabs for reference
+  - The plan appears in Itinerary, Budget, and Travel Search tabs
 - **Get Destination Tips**: Personalized recommendations
 - **Budget Analysis**: Detailed financial advice

 ### 4. Build Manual Itinerary (Tab 2)
+- View AI-generated itinerary plan (if created)
 - Add activities with times and costs
 - Organize by day
 - Edit or delete entries as needed

 ### 5. Track Budget (Tab 3)
+- View AI-generated budget recommendations (if created)
 - View spending vs. remaining budget
 - See expense breakdown by day
 - Get AI-suggested allocation

 ### 6. AI Travel Search (Tab 4)
+- View AI-generated flight and hotel options (if created)
 - Search for flights, hotels, attractions
 - Get AI-summarized results
-- Use popular quick-search buttons
+- Use popular quick-search buttons (includes flights from your origin)

 ### 7. Packing List (Tab 5)
 - Check off items as you pack